cachandlerdev/cachandlerdev/README.md

 ### Hi there 👋

+Hi!
-I'm a computer science and engineering student who enjoys working on interesting projects and learning new things.
+I’m a computer science student who enjoys learning about and creating new things.
-Some of the things I've worked so far include game development, full stack web and software development, embedded microcontroller programming, and desktop applications.
+Some of my main interests include game development, computer graphics, and computer vision.
+Recently, I've been studying compilers, machine learning and 3D mesh reconstruction, and in the future I'm planning on learning more about game engine architecture, realistic computer simulations, and artifical intelligence.

 <!--
 **cachandlerdev/cachandlerdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.